ihmeuw/ihme-python-course/docs/numpy.rst

        lx_np * 3
        lx_np * qx_np

+    *More* Using numpy arrays, calculation of deaths becomes a one-line problem.
+How much faster is the numpy version of calculate death?
+    There is a template for ``working.calculate_death_np`` you could fill out and time.

  4. How do numpy arrays behave differently from lists?
 This behavior is called a "pointwise" or "elementwise" operation.
 Statisticians call the multiplicative version the